 About This Program

 Artistic Partner Jeremy Denk has endeared himself to SPCO audiences with his distinctive and refreshing interpretations of the Classical repertoire.
-With our opening concert of the 2019.20 season, Denk and the SPCO set their sights on the great Romantic piano concerto of Robert Schumann, a composer especially dear to Denk’s heart.
+In the opening concert of the 2019.20 season, Denk and the SPCO set their sights on the great Romantic piano concerto of Robert Schumann, a composer especially dear to Denk’s heart.
 Denk writes in his blog, Think Denk, “Schumann may not be so much a composer of pieces, as he is of visions, visions breaking through obscurity.”
-On the first half of the program, the SPCO raises the curtain on a new season with conductorless performances of Rossini’s humorous romp, the Overture to The Silken Ladder, and Schubert’s effervescent Second Symphony.
+On the first half of the program, the SPCO raises the curtain on a new season with a conductorless performance of Rossini’s humorous romp, the Overture to The Silken Ladder.
+Schubert’s effervescent Second Symphony closes out the concert.